Environmental Footprint Expert Group

 Expected outcomes

 Continued national coordination on Environmental footprint between Swedish experts with an impact on the methodological development.
 Better insight in the development of the methods (PEF and OEF) and better understanding of the policy and legislation process.
-Short reports will be given from meetings within the Technical Advisory Board (TAB) and the EF-subgroup of the IPP/SCP-RE (Integrated Product Policy/Sustainable Consumption and Production-Resource Efficiency).
+TAB representatives in the group will give short report from meetings within the Technical Advisory Board (TAB) and the EF-subgroup of the IPP/SCP-RE (Integrated Product Policy/Sustainable Consumption and Production-Resource Efficiency).

 If funding from funding agency, this group will be important for testing and implementing the PEF methods/parts of the method.

-Discussions regarding consequences of the Green Claims intiative on life cycle related environmental communication will be proritized.
+Discussions regarding consequences of the Green Claims initiative on life cycle related environmental communication will be prioritized.

-Depending on TAB and EF sub group meetings, discussions and consultations, some meetings could be arrange to support representatives from Sweden in this work and impact methodological issues.
+Depending on TAB and EF sub group meetings, discussions and consultations, some meetings could be arranged to support representatives from Sweden in this work.
+The group can then be invited to meetings that will have focus on specific methodological issues.
+These meetings will be communicated with the group and in the Center´s communication channels (newsletters and internal web page).

 Project organisation